sgchris/mysvn/README.md

 * repo-browser: clear commits list when selecting another file
 * add line numbers to the file content
 * disable "diff" until repo list is loaded
+* add the option to open the content/diff of a file in a new window/tab